AUCOHL/Lighter/README.md

 Follow the same steps above for generating the Yosys plugin and adding the library files.

-you can use the selection option to specify the flipflops you want to map in the clock gating step by doing the following:
+You can use the selection option to specify the flipflops you want to map in the clock gating step by doing the following:

 * You need to add an attribute (pragma) to the module intended (inside the module declaration), for example: